Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

 Don't just memorize definitions.
 Know what problem each theory is trying to solve and what philosophical principles justify its approach.
-An FRQ might ask you to compare how two theories handle the same challenge—say, protecting marginalized groups or ensuring legitimate decision-making.
+An FRQ might ask you to compare how two theories handle the same challenge, such as protecting marginalized groups or ensuring legitimate decision-making.
 Understanding the mechanisms each theory uses will serve you far better than surface-level recall.

 These theories differ on a fundamental question: how directly should citizens be involved in governing themselves?
 The spectrum runs from citizens making every decision to citizens delegating authority entirely.

-Compare: Direct Democracy vs. Participatory Democracy—both emphasize citizen involvement, but direct democracy focuses on decision-making power while participatory democracy emphasizes ongoing engagement in political processes.
+Compare: Direct Democracy vs. Participatory Democracy: both emphasize citizen involvement, but direct democracy focuses on decision-making power (citizens vote on policy) while participatory democracy emphasizes ongoing engagement in political processes (citizens shape agendas, deliberate, organize).
 If an FRQ asks about enhancing democratic legitimacy, participatory democracy offers more practical mechanisms for modern states.

 A core tension in democratic theory: what prevents the majority from oppressing minorities?
 These theories build in structural protections or recognize competing power centers.

-Compare: Liberal Democracy vs. Consociational Democracy—both aim to protect minorities, but liberal democracy relies on individual rights while consociational democracy emphasizes group representation.
+Compare: Liberal Democracy vs. Consociational Democracy: both aim to protect minorities, but liberal democracy relies on individual rights (every person is protected regardless of group membership) while consociational democracy emphasizes group representation (communities as such get guaranteed political power).
 This distinction matters for FRQs about managing diversity in democratic states.

 What makes a democratic decision legitimate?
 These theories argue that the quality of reasoning matters as much as the vote count.

-Compare: Deliberative Democracy vs. Majoritarian Democracy—both are procedural theories, but deliberative democracy values how decisions are reached while majoritarian democracy focuses on who has the numbers.
-Deliberative theorists like Habermas would argue that a 51% vote without genuine debate lacks full legitimacy.
+Compare: Deliberative Democracy vs. Majoritarian Democracy: both are procedural theories, but deliberative democracy values how decisions are reached while majoritarian democracy focuses on who has the numbers.
+Deliberative theorists like Habermas would argue that a 51% vote without genuine debate lacks full legitimacy, because the losing side was never given reasons they could engage with.

 Can democracy be meaningful if citizens face vast economic inequalities?
 These theories argue that formal political rights require material foundations.